Design Based Implementation Research

 Design-Based Implementation Research (DBIR) is an iterative approach to research and development (Penuel et al, 2011).
 DBIR focuses on “persistent problems of practice from multiple stakeholders’ perspectives… involves iterative and collaborative design with researchers and practitioners… is grounded in systematic inquiry… and builds the capacity of systems to engage in continuous improvement” (Penuel et al, 2011).

 The focus of the DKP’s work is on teachers, their implementation and adaptations of the curriculum, the professional development support they receive in service of implementation, students’ engagement with that curriculum, and the school- and system- level factors that help or hinder the curriculum’s success.

-The DKP has been conducting focus groups with students, interviews with teachers, instructional coaches and school administrators, observations of professional development offerings and classes, and mapping of the curriculum on the features of project based learning deeper civic learning.
-Over 35 teachers in 13 districts in Massachusetts have participated in the research since fall 2019.
+DKP’s DBIR studies involve focus groups with students, interviews with teachers, instructional coaches and school administrators, observations of professional development offerings and classes, and mapping of the curriculum on the features of project-based learning deeper civic learning.
+60 teachers across 19 districts in Massachusetts have participated in the research since fall 2019.

 Contact: Dr. Carrie James (email@example.com)